 Take a look at tips and guidance on MDXworks.com (Use your MyUniHub ID and password to log in) including our ‘Unmissable guide to improving your LinkedIn profile’ and ‘LinkedIn Profile Example’.

-If you’re a current student or graduate of MDX, get your LinkedIn profile reviewed by MDXworks (please include an explanation of who you are, tell us your MDX student ID number and explain your job goal).
+If you’re a current student or recent graduate of MDX, get your LinkedIn profile reviewed by MDXworks (please include an explanation of who you are, tell us your MDX student ID number and explain your job goal).

 Tip for MDX students / graduates: Connect with MDXWorks on LinkedIn so we can keep you updated with the latest graduate opportunities and employability news.